-For small businesses and online sellers, advertising can be a great way to increase brand awareness, announce a new product or service, sell more stuff, and, most importantly, generate more revenue.
-But while the decision to advertise is often an easy one, choosing how and where to advertise can be more difficult.
+For small businesses and online sellers, social media advertising can be a great way to increase brand awareness, announce a new product or service, sell more stuff, and, most importantly, generate more revenue by targeting a custom audience.
+But while the decision to advertise on social media is often an easy one, choosing how and where to advertise can be more difficult.
 Many marketers end up casting a wide net of ads out into a large sea of potential customers and hoping for the best.
 This method, while sometimes effective, isn’t very efficient—especially if you already have a limited ad budget.

 So, what’s a small business to do?
 How can you make sure you’re not wasting your money by advertising to a random assortment of people who aren’t likely to convert into customers?

 Facebook is a critical marketing channel for marketers and online sellers.
-And with nearly 2 billion active users worldwide, it’s easy to understand why.
-Facebook offers marketers a unique opportunity to reach both current and potential customers quickly and affordably.
-No matter the size of your business or your budget, you can create a scalable Facebook ad that helps grow your business and your bottom line.
+And with nearly 2 billion active Facebook users worldwide, it’s easy to understand why.
+This social metwork offers marketers a unique opportunity to reach both current and potential customers quickly and affordably.
+No matter the size of your business or your ads budget, you can create a scalable Facebook online advertising campaign that helps grow your business and your bottom line.

 The advantages of advertising on Facebook